Jinjiang/bao/docs/intro.md

 ## Principles

-The keypoint of **Dabao** is radical tradeoffs between necessity and fragmentation.
+The keypoint of _Dabao_ is radical tradeoffs between necessity and fragmentation.
 It locks some doors which seems easily to be added but hard to maintain and hard to communicate/collaborate with other projects.
 At the same time the requirements under them could be solved in another way more clear and maintainable without complicating webpack config.

-Another thing Dadao does is make the config more clear and easy for common usage.
-It find some options which has values for many different situations strictly speaking but only one of them web developers often use.
+Another thing _Dabao_ does is make the config more clear and easy for common usage.
+It find some options which strictly speaking is for several different situations but only one of them web developers often use.

+Thrid, _Dabao_ doesn't support very edge syntax / technology.
+It should be good for business/production team, however it's so cool for JS lib author to do some special job.

+**In a word, you can only configure it when it's really necessary.**

-So if you may find something in **Dabao** different to your habit and no way to customize.
-But in another way it take you to some habits more common which can give you more common senses and be able to take more attentions to the code you really care about.
+You may find something different to your habit and no way to customize.
+But in another way it takes you to some habits which give you more common senses and be able to take more attentions to the "business level" you really care about.

-Each tradeoff above has an article here to explain and help you understand why **Dabao** do this.
+Each tradeoff above has an article here to explain and help you understand why.

-And any opinions and ideas is welcome.
+Hope you like it and any opinions and ideas are welcome.

-Hope you like it.